jbostoen/iTop-custom-extensions/docs/iTop customization/hints.md

 * the profile you give to an user, is for ALL organizations.
 No way to differentiate.
 * deny > allow

+# Using CaseLog
+* Don't include it again in your presentation-XML.
+* Shown by default at the bottom; but if you include it in presentation, it's shown twice.

 # Troubleshooting

 ## 'DBObjectSearch::__construct called for an invalid class: ""'